What is the difference between a Marine Protected Area, Marine Reserve and a National Marine Sanctuary?

 What is a Marine Protected Area (MPA)?

-Marine Protected Areas are setup to conserve, manage, and protect ecosystems, preserve cultural resources such as shipwrecks and archaeological sites, or sustain fisheries production and are established and managed by all levels of government.
+Marine Protected Areas are setup to conserve, manage, and protect ecosystems, preserve cultural resources such as shipwrecks and archaeological sites, or sustain fisheries production.
+They are established and managed by all levels of government.

 There is often confusion and debate regarding what the term “marine protected area” really means.
-Some people interpret MPAs to mean areas closed to all human activities, while others interpret them as special areas set aside for recreation (e.g., national parks) or to sustain commercial use (e.g., fishery management areas).
+Some people interpret MPAs to mean areas closed to all human activities.
+Others interpret them as special areas set aside for recreation (e.g., national parks) or to sustain commercial use (e.g., fishery management areas).
 These are just a few examples of the many types of MPAs.
 They also vary widely in purpose, legal authorities, agencies, management approaches, level of protection, and restrictions on human uses

 In reality, “marine protected area” is a term that encompasses a variety of conservation and management methods in the United States.
-Like any protected area, they are regions in which human activity has been placed under some restrictions in the interest of conserving the natural environment, its surrounding waters and the occupant ecosystems, and any cultural or historical resources that may require preservation or management.
+Like any protected area, they are regions in which human activity has been placed under some restrictions in the interest of conserving the natural environment, its surrounding waters and the occupant ecosystems.
+Restrictions are also placed for cultural or historical resources that may require preservation or management.
 Marine Protected Area boundaries will include some area of ocean, even if it is only a small fraction of the total area of the territory.

 What is the history of the California Marine Protected areas?

-In 1999, California adopted the Marine Life Protection Act, establishing the United States’ first state law requiring a comprehensive, science-based network of Marine Protected Areas.
+In 1999, California adopted the Marine Life Protection Act.
+This established the United States’ first state law requiring a comprehensive, science-based network of Marine Protected Areas.
 To implement the historic law, the state created the Marine Life Protection Act Initiative.
-A high-level team of policy advisors (the MLPA Blue Ribbon Task Force) as well as stakeholder and scientific advisory groups ensure that the process uses the best science and an unprecedented level of public participation.
+A high-level team of policy advisers (the MLPA Blue Ribbon Task Force) as well as stakeholder and scientific advisory groups ensure that the process uses the best science.

 The MLPA Initiative established a plan to create California’s statewide MPA network by 2011 in several steps.
 The initial (Central Coast) step was successfully completed in September, 2007.
 The second (North Central Coast) step was completed in 2010.
 The third (South Coast) and fourth (North Coast) steps will go into effect in January 2012.